rahmanshamit/python-venv-manager/README.md

 # python-venv-manager
 A Python tool to manage multiple virtual environments, including options to view Python versions, installed libraries, add or remove virtual environments, and activate them in a new terminal.

+## Goal, Purpose and Why
+Existing tools such as virtualenvwrapper, creates all virtual environments by default under the directory specified by the WORKON_HOME environment variable (usually ~/.virtualenvs).
+To check the libraries and versions installed in each virtual environment, the developer also needs to either run 'pip list' individually, or they have to individually check the site-packages folder.

+The main purpose of this project is avoid individual manual checking, and to streamline and automate this process of managing multiple Python virtual environments.

+I want to give the developer the freedom to create their venv folders wherever as they want, and rather than manually nagivate to each venv folder, only define the paths once during setup, and manage environments from the tool.

 ## Features
 - **Add Virtual Environments**: Input paths to your virtual environments and save them to a `paths.json` file.
 - **View Python Info**: View the Python version and installed libraries for all or specific virtual environments.